United States adds China's SMIC and CNOOC to Defense blacklist

-WASHINGTON (Reuters) - The Trump administration on Thursday added China’s top chipmaker, SMIC, and oil giant CNOOC to a blacklist of alleged Chinese military companies, a move likely to escalate tensions with Beijing before President-elect Joe Biden takes office.
+WASHINGTON (Reuters) - The Trump administration on Thursday added China’s top chipmaker, SMIC, and oil giant CNOOC, to a blacklist of alleged Chinese military companies, drawing condemnation from Beijing as President-elect Joe Biden prepares to take office.

-The move, first reported by Reuters on Sunday, brings the total number of companies blacklisted to 35.
-While the list did not initially trigger any penalties, a recent executive order issued by Republican President Donald Trump will prevent U.S. investors from buying securities of the blacklisted firms starting late next year.
+The move, first reported by Reuters on Sunday, takes to 35 the total number of blacklisted companies.
+While the list did not initially trigger any penalties, a recent executive order by Republican President Donald Trump will prevent U.S. investors from buying the firms’ securities from late next year.

-The Chinese Embassy in Washington referred Reuters to prior remarks made by its Foreign Ministry spokesperson that “China firmly opposes the politicization of the relevant Chinese companies.”

-China National Offshore Oil Corp (CNOOC) did not respond immediately to a request for comment.
+In Beijing, a foreign ministry spokeswoman said China opposed U.S. efforts to suppress its companies, adding that Washington’s moves run counter to principles of market competition.

+“The U.S. should stop abusing national power and national security concepts to suppress foreign companies,” Hua Chunying told a regular news briefing on Friday.

-SMIC said in a stock market statement that it strongly opposes the decision of United States Department of Defense, which reflects a fundamental misunderstanding by the U.S.administration regarding the end-uses of its business and technology.
+In a stock market statement, SMIC said it strongly opposed the decision, which reflected a fundamental misunderstanding by the U.S. administration of the end-uses of its business and technology.

-The company also said there is no major impact of its addition to the list.
-SMIC’s Hong Kong shares will resume trading in the afternoon after it was suspended earlier on Friday.
+The company also said there was no major impact from its addition to the list.
+Its Hong Kong shares closed Friday down 5.4% after having resumed trading in the afternoon following a suspension.

+CNOOC Ltd, the listed arm of China National Offshore Oil Corp (CNOOC), said in an exchange filing that it is assessing the impact of the situation on the group and will closely monitor relevant follow-up developments.

-Shares of CNOOC’s listed unit CNOOC Ltd had fallen by nearly 14% percent following the Sunday report.
+Shares of CNOOC Ltd had fallen nearly 14% percent after Sunday’s report, and tumbled 3.9% by Friday’s market close.

+SMIC, which relies heavily on equipment from U.S. suppliers, was already in Washington’s crosshairs.

 The expanded blacklist is seen as part of a bid to cement Trump’s tough-on-China legacy and to box Biden, the Democratic president-elect who takes office on Jan.
 20, into hardline positions on Beijing amid bipartisan anti-China sentiment in Congress.